syncfusion-content/javascript-docs/js/api/ejDateTimePicker.md

-Sets the jQuery validation rules in datetimepicker.
+Sets the jQuery validation rules in DateTimePicker.